Chris Clarke (sprinter)

-Christopher Clarke MBE (born 25 January 1990) is an English former athlete sprinter who represented Great Britain and Northern Ireland.
-At club level he represented Marshall Milton Keynes AC and Newham and Essex Beagles.
+Christopher Clarke MBE (born 25 January 1990) is an English former athlete who represented Great Britain and Northern Ireland in sprinting events.
+At the club level, he represented Marshall Milton Keynes AC and Newham and Essex Beagles.

 Biography

-At the 2006 Beijing World Junior Athletics Championships Clarke won a bronze medal in the 4 × 400 metres relay.
-In 2007 he finished first in the 400 metres final of the World Youth Championships to win the gold medal.
-On 24 July 2009 he won two gold medals (400 m and 4 × 400 m) at the European Junior Championships in a new personal best of 45.59 seconds.
-2009 also saw Chris selected for his first Senior Great Britain national team for the World athletics championships in Berlin.
+At the 2006 Beijing World Junior Athletics Championships, Clarke won a bronze medal in the 4 × 400 metres relay.
+In 2007 he finished first in the 400 metres final of the World Youth Championships, winning the gold medal.
+On 24 July 2009 he won two gold medals (400 m and 4 × 400 m) at the European Junior Championships in a new personal best for the 400 m of 45.59 seconds.
+Clarke was selected for his first Senior Great Britain national team for the 2009 World Athletics championships in Berlin.

-2010 saw him compete as part of the 4 × 400 m relay team who later went on to claim a bronze medal at the world indoor athletics championships in Doha.

-In 2011, Chris returned from injury to finish second at the British Championships and qualify for the World Athletics Championships.
-The GB relay team qualified for the final with 3:00.38 (Chris running 44.99 split).
-The team later went on to place seventh in the final with a time of 3:01.16.
+In 2010, Clarke competed as part of the bronze-medal-winning 4 × 400 m relay team at the world indoor athletics championships in Doha.
+In 2011, Clarke returned from injury to finish second at the British Championships and qualify for the World Athletics Championships.
+The Great Britain relay team qualified for the final in 3:00.38 (Clarke ran 44.99 for his leg).
+The team placed seventh in the final with a time of 3:01.16.